j7j7/DiagramWeaver/README.md

 # Diagram Weaver

 An interactive diagram creation tool for building architecture and flow diagrams.
-Create diagrams by dragging resources from the sidebar or describing them in natural language.
+Create diagrams by dragging resources from the sidebar, editing the JSON directly, or importing Mermaid files.
 Diagrams use a flat node structure with JSON-based storage and export.

 ## Tech Stack